 Coming to the Netherlands as an expat can be overwhelming.
 What should you do?
 How should you act?
 Do you need to speak Dutch?
-In an open letter, Dutchie Nick van Pernisco talks to expats and tourists in the Netherlands.
+In this open letter, Dutchie Nick van Pernisco answers all your questions.

 Dear tourists and new expats,